 That’s about it.

 Of course, I did a few other things.

 I stopped in the Hermitage, which has a recently opened branch in Amsterdam next to the botanical garden.
 As far as I can tell, it only presents exhibits and has no permanent collection.
-Both exhibits were well-designed and engaging and I’d say it’s really about the right size for a museum in that you’re done in an hour and half without being overwhelmed, though you can relax in the great cafe space, if you need a break.
+Both exhibits were well-designed and engaging, and I’d say it’s really about the right size for a museum in that you’re done in an hour and a half without being overwhelmed, though you can relax in the great cafe space if you need a break.

 I skipped the Anne Frank house, though Victor went.
 And I also skipped the Rembrandt House.
 Victor also went to that.
 He had fine things to say about both.
 I am guessing the lines are beyond belief in the summer.